goweiwen/Allium/README.md

 Allium only supports the Miyoo Mini Plus for now.

+1. Format the SD card to [FAT32](https://github.com/anzz1/DotUI-X/wiki/fat32format).
-Download the latest release and extract into your SD card. e.g. `E:/`.
+2. Download the latest release and extract into your SD card. e.g. `E:/`.

 The SD card layout should look like this:
 - .allium